Billy1301/Excalibur/README.md

-# Excalibur
-ADI-Project-3

-Excalibur Breaking News App v1
+Excalibur Breaking News App v1.

-This app will provide the most recent Breaking News.

-You will see a list view of random topics once you open the App.
-You will have the options to filter out by topic by pulling the navigation bar out by pressing the menu bar on top left or swipe from left edge screen to right.

-You will be able to click on an interest news and pull up the full context and read about it.

-You have the options to share with multiple options by clicking the share icon on top right or share straight to Facebook with by the Facebook icon.
+This app will provide the most recent Breaking News from the New York Times.
+The home screen shows the 10 most recent news stories from the NYT.
+Options to filter out by topic will also give the latest articles.
+The article list are fully clickable and will bring you to the web page showing the full article.

+Features:
+Notififications
+Socially Share articles across multiple platforms
+Save an article to read later
-When your device is not connected to the network, it will direct you to your settings.
+Network connection monitor, if no connection it will direct you to your settings.

 Created by:
--Bill
+-Bill Ly
--Peter
+-Peter Martinez
--Michael M.
+-Michael Muccio
--Michael B.
+-Michael Borisovskiy
 -----------

 <html>